Bitofsin/install-Xmrig-Termux/README.md

 # Building and Running Monero Ocean's xmrig in Termux

-This script automates the process of downloading and compiling Monero Ocean's version of xmrig.
+This script automates the process of downloading and compiling xmrig.
 It performs the following steps:

 1. Updates and upgrades the system.
 2. Installs the `wget` package for downloading files.
-3. Downloads the xmrig source code from the Monero Ocean repository.
+3. Downloads the xmrig source code from the xmrig repository.
 4. Extracts the downloaded source code.
 5. Compiles xmrig with the necessary settings.
 6. Copies the compiled xmrig binary to the home directory.
-7. Creates a script called `startxmrig.sh` in the home directory with the Monero Ocean configuration for running xmrig.
+7. Creates a script called `startxmrig.sh` in the home directory with a configuration for running xmrig.
 8. Sets executable permissions for the `startxmrig.sh` script.

-This will update your Termux, download the xmrig source code, compile it, and create the xmrigmoneroocean.sh script in your home directory.
+This will update your Termux, download the xmrig source code, compile it, and create the startxmrig.sh script in your home directory.

 ## Customizing the Script